mwdemos/Data-Analysis-Portfolio/Statistics Coursework/README.md

 # Statistics Coursework

-This coursework involved the use of R, Minitab, and Excel.
+This coursework involved the use of R, Minitab, and Excel (and some LaTeX that was not part of the prescribed coursework but that I added personally for a little extra practice).

 | Project Name | Skills Used |
 | --- | --- |